jmcdo29/DnDCharacters/Ryllae_Woodskin/books/the-moon-walks-among-us.md

 There have been some documents of Syn throughout the years.
 Stories from word of mouth mostly.
 Stories of how the Moon came down to fight off some vicious creature.
-His powers could force demons and devils and other shapeshifters to reveal their true form with moonbeams so concentrated that it burned anyone within the area.
+His powers could force demons and devils and other shape-shifters to reveal their true form with moonbeams so concentrated that it burned anyone within the area.
 And then, the other stories of how Syn channeled this radiant energy inwards, calling upon the abilities of the beasts in his domain to aid